 Battery too cold or too hot

 The EX30's 65 kWh NMC battery on a 400V system is sensitive to temperature.
-Below 15°C, the car limits DC charging power to protect the cells.
+Below approximately 15°C, the car limits DC charging power to protect the cells.
 In cold Nordic winters, this is the most common reason for slow charging.
 Use the Volvo Cars app or Google Maps in the car to route to the charger, which activates battery preconditioning.

 State of charge above 60-70%